lancechincodes/trailer/README.md

 </p>

 ## Installation Instructions 📲
-To view and suggest edits to this project locally:
+To view this project locally:
 1. Fork and clone this repository
-2. Change into the new directory and create a development branch
+2. Navigate into the directory
-3. Add and commit suggested edits
-4. Push edits to the remote
-5. Submit a pull request for me to view

 ## User Stories 🗣
 As a user, I want to...